micurs/relax.js/readme.md

-Micurs.com
+Relaxjs frameworks + samples
 ==================================

+This repo contains the relaxjs node module and multiple simple examples (tests) making use of this framework.

-micurs.com is a site running on node/express completely written in Typescript.
+micurs.com is a full site running on node/express completely written in Typescript built on top of relaxjs.

 The overall stack includes: